Holly & Stephen's Saturday Showdown: Further changes

-From 1 January 2005, Ministry of Mayhem became known as simply M.O.M, with much less emphasis on the 'Ministry' theme - though this did not have great effect on the format as a whole.
+From 1 January 2005, Ministry of Mayhem was rebranded as M.O.M.

 Animals & Additions

 On 26 February 2005, a large crate mysteriously arrived in the studio, and viewers were asked to guess what was inside.
-When eventually opened, it revealed the show's new resident puppet characters, 'The Hyenas' - operated by Don Austen and John Eccleston.
+When eventually opened, it revealed the show's new resident puppet characters, 'The Hyenas' – operated by Don Austen and John Eccleston.
 Austen and Eccleston were no strangers to Saturday morning children's television with previous experience on What's Up Doc and Live and Kicking.
 Every week, The Hyenas would provide humour and wreak havoc amongst the proceedings.
 Viewers were later asked to suggest names for them, the eventual winner being Scratch and Sniff.

-The game Name That Tone saw the introduction of a man by the name of Mr. Lee (played by Vincent Wong), whose original intention was to solely deliver the list of ring tones to whoever was hosting the game to the song of his same name by The Bobbettes - and the autumn saw the arrival of a puppy called Snowy, who like The Hyenas had his name chosen from viewers' suggestions.
+The game Name That Tone saw the introduction of a man by the name of Mr. Lee (played by Vincent Wong), whose original intention was to solely deliver the list of ring tones to whoever was hosting the game to the song of his same name by The Bobbettes – and the autumn saw the arrival of a puppy called Snowy, who like The Hyenas had his name chosen from viewers' suggestions.

 Holly & Stephen's Saturday Showdown

-On 7 January 2006 after a Christmas break, the programme returned with a new format, design, theme tune, and name - Holly and Stephen's Saturday Showdown.
+On 7 January 2006 after a Christmas break, the programme returned with a new format, design, theme tune, and name – Holly & Stephen's Saturday Showdown.

 The format consisted of Willoughby and Mulhern inviting viewers and celebrities into their 'flat' to participate in a battle of the sexes.
 The teams had to earn points from the games they played, and which ever team had the most points by the end of the show would be the winner, with the losing team having to face a forfeit (e.g. getting covered in gunge).
 Also ten viewers (of the winning gender) at home would win a key to the flat and/or a place on the team for the studio games the following week.

 Ray and Scratch 'n' Sniff remained after the revamp.
 The most noticeable character absences were The Doctor and Mr. Lee.
 A new character called Wallace was introduced.
-He was a rapping child who supposedly lived in the closet under the stairs - he disappeared after the first episode.
+He was a rapping child who supposedly lived in the closet under the stairs; he disappeared after the first episode.

-On 11 March 2006 it was the first programme to be broadcast on the long-awaited CITV Channel - which also saw the introduction of Saturday Showdown Extra, which was exclusive to the new channel and aired straight after the main programme from 11:30 to 12:00.
-Only viewers on the CITV Channel were able to watch the entire 11 March 2006 edition owing to the fact that over on ITV1, coverage of the qualifying session for the Bahrain Grand Prix was being broadcast from 10:30.
+On 11 March 2006 it was the first programme to be broadcast on the long-awaited CITV Channel, which also saw the introduction of Saturday Showdown Extra, which was exclusive to the new channel and aired straight after the main programme from 11:30 to 12:00.
+Only viewers on the CITV Channel were able to watch the entire 11 March 2006 edition as, over on ITV1, coverage of the qualifying session for the Bahrain Grand Prix was being broadcast from 10:30.